Doing research

 - Newspapers, books and magazines

-- Visual material (such as photographs and drawings)
+- Visual material (for example photos and drawings)

 - Maps and plans